Training Opportunities

 • Pupil Premium Plus (PPP) funding

-• The role of Designated Teachers of children in care (DTs)
+• The role of Designated Teachers of Children in Care (DTs)

 • Admissions and supporting school moves